7 reasons why your WordPress site is slow (and how to fix them)

 Get started with the free version of WP-Optimize to clean up your database, enable caching, and compress images automatically.

-Or, if you want powerful extras like lazy loading, advanced scheduling, and multisite support, check out WP-Optimize Premium.
+Or, if you want extra features like lazy loading, advanced scheduling, multisite support, and more control over performance optimisation, check out WP-Optimize Premium.

-Why is my WordPress site so slow all of a sudden?
+Why is my WordPress site slow on mobile?

 How do I check what’s slowing down my WordPress site?

-Use tools like Google PageSpeed Insights, GTmetrix, or Pingdom.
-These will highlight what’s causing delays – like large images, slow server response, lack of caching, or unoptimised scripts.
+You can use tools like Google PageSpeed Insights, GTmetrix, or Pingdom to analyse your website.
+These tools highlight common issues like large images, slow server response times, missing caching, or render-blocking scripts.

 How can I speed up my WordPress site without coding?